open-cogsci/osdoc/content/pages/manual/stimuli/text.md

 ### Placing a custom font in the file pool

 Another way to use a custom font is to put a font file in the file pool.
-For example, if you place the font file `inconsolata.ttf` in the file pool, you can use this font in a `sketchpad` item, like so:
+For example, if you place the font file `inconsolata.ttf` in the file pool, you can use this font in a SKETCHPAD item, like so:

 	draw textline 0.0 0.0 "This will be inconsolata" font_family="inconsolata"